unoplatform/uno/doc/articles/features/working-with-themes.md

 Uno Platform offers fine-grained customization of typography, corner radius, and styling of UI elements to convey a brand identity in your application.
 However, platforms like iOS, Android, and web browsers also offer a system-wide color mode that users can change.
 For instance, Windows uses **Light mode** by default, but many users prefer **Dark mode** which is intended to be easier on the eyes in low-light conditions.
 Many platforms also offer a **High Contrast mode** to make things easier to see.

-These themes affect both the `Background` and `Foreground` colors to accomodate user preferences.
+These themes affect both the `Background` and `Foreground` colors to accommodate user preferences.
 All of the color modes mentioned above are available for use in your app.
-This guide will detail how to change the system theme setting, make your app recieve change notifications for it, and react to those changes at runtime.
+This guide will detail how to change the system theme setting, make your app receive change notifications for it, and react to those changes at runtime.

 ## Enable dark mode

-As in WinUI, the possible values `Light`, `Dark`, and `HighContrast` correspond to a value users can select in the settings of their respective platform.
+As in WinUI, the possible values `Light`, `Dark`, and `HighContrast` correspond to a value users can select in the settings of their respective platforms.

-High Contrast mode is often available to enable seperately, from a dedicated _Accessibility_ page.
+High Contrast mode is often available to enable separately, from a dedicated _Accessibility_ page.
 For the purpose of this documentation, we will assume the user wants to use Dark mode.

 # [**Windows**](#tab/windows)
 Windows PCs can enable Dark mode from Windows Settings.
 See [this guide](https://support.microsoft.com/windows/change-colors-in-windows-d26ef4d6-819a-581c-1581-493cfcc005fe) for more information.